Breath of Fire III: Story

-Ryu and Nina eventually come across a large tower and meet Momo, an inventor and engineer who is researching the properties of chrysm.
-Together with her diminutive robotic assistant Honey, the three eventually escape the tower by rocket when a group of bounty hunters arrive looking for them.
-Momo leads Ryu and Nina to a nearby chrysm research facility which is conducting experiments on plants.
-There, they are approached by the institute's chairman and colleague of Momo's late father, Dr. Palet, who informs the party of a mutant creature causing trouble at the dump where their biological waste is stored.
-After defeating the mutant plant creature, it gives up its offspring, whom Nina names Peco, to be cared for in its absence.
-As the four continue their journey east, they hop onto a cart to be smuggled back to Wyndia, unaware that Palet sold them out to Balio and Sunder.
-They are recaptured by Balio and Sunder and transported back to Genmel.
-They are then signed up to fight in the arena and it is there that the team meets Garr, a seasoned warrior and champion in the arena, who has a vast knowledge of people like Ryu who can turn into a dragon.
-Garr managed to beat Ryu in the arena, but demands Ryu as his prize, sidestepping his deal with the horse brothers.
-With Garr's help, the team defeats the horse brothers at Maekyss Gorge for good.
+Ryu and Nina come across a large tower and meet Momo, an inventor and engineer who is researching chrysm.
+They escape the tower by rocket when bounty hunters arrive looking for them.
+Momo leads Ryu and Nina to a chrysm research facility.
+The institute's chairman and colleague of Momo's late father, Dr. Palet, informs the party of a mutant creature causing trouble at the biological waste dump.
+After defeat, the mutant plant creature gives up its offspring, whom Nina names Peco, to be cared for in its absence.
+They hop onto a cart to be smuggled back to Wyndia, unaware that Palet sold them out to Balio and Sunder.
+They are recaptured by Balio and Sunder, transported back to Genmel, and signed up to fight in the arena.
+Garr, a seasoned warrior, beats Ryu in the arena, and demands Ryu as his prize, sidestepping his deal with the horse brothers.
+With Garr's help, the team defeats the horse brothers.

-Garr agrees to help the group in finding Rei and Teepo, on the condition that Ryu also accompany him to a sacred temple far to the east.
-They return to Wyndia and bring Nina home safety, while requesting a passport in order to cross to bridge to Rhapala Region.
-Nina is ordered by her family to stay behind, but discovered Honey roaming around the castle.
-While chasing Honey, she discovered a teleportation device underneath the castle, which transported her and Honey outside the castle.
-Both Nina and Honey later reunite with the party and joined them on the journey to Rhapala Region.